 Nauru is a raised dolomitic limestone atoll.
 Most of its surface contained a rock rich with phosphatic fertilizers – and the island has experienced mining operations of grand scale, changing the landscape and environment.

 Island is not rich with landmarks.
 One of most interesting ones is Moqua Caves (Makwa Cave) in Yaren.
-In this cave is also Moqua Well – a 0.2 ha large underground lake – an important source of freshwater.
+In this cave is also Moqua Well – an underground lake (0.2 ha) – an important source of freshwater.

 At the island, 30 m below the sea level is another cave, named simply – The Cave.
 This is beloved dive site.

 Island is rich also with interesting, up to 20 m tall limestone pinnacles – typical karst feature.

 Little known and unexplored are the burial caves of Nauru.
 One possible example of such caves is Ewa Cave in the north-west of the island, where human bones still can be found.
 Some burial caves most likely have been lost due to the phosphate mining in the central part of the island.

 List of described attractions